hyperboria/peers/README.md

   + password
   + publicKey
   + contact (a means of contacting the operator)
+* The following fields are not yet required, but are recommended:
+  + gpg, listing your 16 character pgp fingerprint (no spaces)
 * credentials should be formatted such that:
   - indentation uses four spaces
   - the file ends with a newline character.